German documentary on Murnau photos

 from Weilheim, Bavaria.
 January 11, 2013

-A newspaper article about Murnau photos
+A newspaper article about

-in the MERKUR-online.de
+Murnau photos in the MERKUR-online.de

 January 10, 2013

-A WAR MOVIE ABOUT MURNAU ON YOUTUBE
+A WAR MOVIE ABOUT MURNAU

-A war movie taken by American troops
+A war movie taken by American

-during the liberation of Murnau camp can be seen on Youtube.
+troops during the liberation of Murnau camp can be seen on Youtube.

 It's like if some photos of those pages become alive suddenly